SKopecz/PositiveIntegrators.jl/docs/src/scalar_pds.md

 plot!(sol, label="u")
 ```

-We see that `MPRK22(1.0)` is well suited to solve the problem.
-The same is true for the other MPRK schemes.
+We can see that the MPRK scheme used is well suited to solve the problem.

 ## Package versions